wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 Upgrade guide
 =============

-This guide describes the upgrade process of the Wazuh server, Elastic Stack, for both Elastic and Open Distro for Elasticsearch distributions, and the Wazuh agent.
+This guide describes the upgrade process of the Wazuh server, Elastic Stack, Open Distro Stack, and the Wazuh agent.
 The :ref:`Upgrading from a legacy version <upgrading_wazuh_legacy>` section is for those users who need to upgrade the Wazuh installation from a version prior to 3.0.

 In case of having any doubt about operating system compatibility, please check the `compatibility matrix <https://github.com/wazuh/wazuh-kibana-app#wazuh---kibana---open-distro-version-compatibility-matrix>`_.